 Message instance directly.
 This is to allow you to use a

 MessageTransformer that applies to all incoming messages and transform or add data.
-Read more about it in the transformer reference docs.

 That’s identifying Michael by his unique User ID (the one you know him by in your database) and labeling him with